rajneesh069/DSA/README.md

                 return false;
             }

-            // here we can see how the elements are stored differently in the queue
+            // here we can see the elements are stored differently in the queue
             // as per requirements
             queue.offer(left.left);
             queue.offer(right.right);